skojaku/cidre/README.md

 groups = alg.detect(A, threshold = 0.15)
 ```

-- `group_membership` (*Optional*): If the network has communities, and the communities are not anomalous, tell the communities to CIDRE with this argument. `group_membership` should be numpy.array or list with element `group_membership[i]` indicating the group to which node i belongs.
+- `group_membership` (*Optional*): If the network has communities, and the communities are not anomalous, tell the communities to CIDRE with this argument. `group_membership` should be numpy.array or list with element, `group_membership[i]`, indicating the group to which node i belongs.
 Otherwise, set `group_membership=None`.
 - `A`: Adjacency matrix of the input network (can be weighted or directed).
-Should be either an nx.Graph or scipy.sparse_matrix.
-In case of scipy.sparse_matrix format, A[i,j] indicates the weight of the edge from node i to j.
+Should be either an nx.Graph or scipy.sparse_csr_matrix.
+In case of scipy.sparse_csr_matrix format, A[i,j] indicates the weight of the edge from node i to j.
 - `threshold`: Threshold for the donor and recipient nodes.
 A larger threshold will yield tighter and smaller groups.
 - `groups`: List of `Group` instances.
 See [Group class](#Group-class) section.